Warm Lemon Pudding Cakes

 For this, the loveliest among sweet ‘n tart desserts, you will need lemon juice and lemon zest from a single, large fresh lemon.
 This recipe also requires two extra large eggs at room temperature, the egg yolks and the egg whites separated.

 Select pretty ramekins or high-sided custard cups to bake in.
 You will be eating all of this moist lemon cake directly out of whatever you bake in, so pick something pretty as well as oven proof.
+If, however it’s a true pudding with vanilla or banana you’re after, check out my Nilla Wafer Banana Pudding Trifle as an alternative dessert option!

 Lemon Pudding Cake Ingredients